oblasko/prostate-segmentation/week_09/week_09_report.md

 As we can see the optimal number of epochs seems to be 20 with 0.90 accuracy.

-## Training the reinforcement classification on different number of nodes in dense layers
+## Training the transfer learning classification on different number of nodes in dense layers

 |  Number of nodes in dense layers |  Accuracy  |
 |---|---|